shefben/RED4ext.SDK/cp2077-coop/README.md

 * `--help` — print a short usage banner then exit.
 * `--port <number>` — override the listen port (default `7777`).

+### Packet Handling
+All enums defined in `src/net/Packets.hpp` now have matching cases in `Connection.cpp`.
+This ensures new packet types are automatically rejected if misused.